ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Adaptive_timestep.md

 ## Efficiency and further considerations

-With the default  factors $\lambda _ \nu$ and $\lambda _ f$, the adaptive timestep approach required 15994 iterations to simulate a falling droplet of 800 particles and radius equal to 0.1, in opposition to the constant timestep approach which would require 20000 iterations.
-A selection of $\lambda _ \nu = 0.075$ and $\lambda _ f = 0.05$ produced the result in only 8188 iterations without any effect on the results.
+With the default  factors $\lambda _ \nu$ and $\lambda _ f$, the adaptive timestep approach required 15994 iterations to simulate a falling droplet of 800 particles and radius equal to 0.1, in opposition to the constant timestep approach which required 20000 iterations.
+A selection of $\lambda _ \nu = 0.075$ and $\lambda _ f = 0.05$ produced the result in only 8188 iterations.

 <div style="text-align: center;">
     <img src="images/no_adaptive_timestep.png" alt="Alt Text 1" style="display: inline-block; width: 300px;">